nilanjansiromani/OpenCopilot/README.md

 ## 🎯 Use Cases

 ### 🔒 **Privacy-Conscious Users**
-Run Ollama locally and keep all your conversations on your machine.
+Run Ollama or LM Studio locally and keep all your conversations on your machine.
 Perfect for:
 - Analyzing confidential documents
 - Working with proprietary information
 - General privacy concerns